Qingpeng-Li/Qingpeng-Li.github.io/README.md

 ## Introduction

-This webpage is fork of [the academic personal website template based on](https://github.com/senli1073/senli1073.github.io).
+This webpage is a fork of [the academic personal website template based on](https://github.com/senli1073/senli1073.github.io).

 ## License